yewin-mm/spring-cloud-eureka-sample-microservice-a/README.md

 <a name="check-eureka-server"></a>
 #### Checking Eureka Server Portal
 * Clone and Run [Eureka Server](https://github.com/yewin-mm/spring-cloud-eureka-server) in your IDE.
+* If you don't run Eureka Server first, you will get error when you run this service, because this service will connect to that server.
 * After run the server, Call Eureka Server Portal `http://localhost:8761/` in browser.
 [Default Eureka Server Url](http://localhost:8761/).
 * You can see `No Instances available` under `Application` tab under `Instances currently registered with Eureka` in `Eureka Server Portal`.
 * Because you up your server and no instance (application) are connected (register) to this server right now.